The Frontier of Western Civilization. Polish Émigré Scholars and the Imagination of Eastern Europe in Cold War America

-2010–2013, B.A. studies in History and Political Science in Freiburg; 2014–2016, M.A. studies in Modern European History in Berlin and Warsaw.
-2011–2016, scholarship holder of the The Studienstiftung des deutschen Volkes – German Academic Scholarship Foundation.
-2012/2013, student assistant at the Chair of Modern and Eastern European History of the University of Freiburg.
-In 2016, Master's thesis "'Détente' versus 'Solidarity'?
+2010–2013, B.A. studies in History and Political Science at the University of Freiburg; 2014–2016, M.A. studies in Modern European History at the Humboldt University of Berlin and the University of Warsaw.
+2011–2016, scholarship holder of the German Academic Scholarship Foundation (Studienstiftung des deutschen Volkes).
+2012/13, student assistant at the Chair of Modern and East European History of the University of Freiburg.
+2016, Master's thesis "'Détente' versus 'Solidarity'?
 Media Representations and Political Resonances of the Polish Crisis 1980–1983 in the Federal Republic of Germany".
-Since December 2016, research assistant at the Institute for the Culture and History of the Germans in Northeastern Europe, Lüneburg; from April to September 2017 scholarship holder of the Humboldt Research Track Scholarship.
-Since November 2017, research associate and doctoral candidate at the Graduate School for East and Southeast European Studies.
+2016–2019, research assistant at the Institute for the Culture and History of the Germans in Northeastern Europe, Lüneburg; April to September 2017, recipient of the Humboldt Research Track Scholarship.
+Since November 2017, doctoral candidate at the Graduate School for East and Southeast European Studies.
+January to March 2020, Visiting PhD Scholar at the Department of History, Columbia University.
+Since August 2021, research assistant at the Department of History, University of Basel.